sendgrid/csharp-http-client/FIRST_TIMERS.md

 Before creating a pull request, make sure that you respect the repository's constraints regarding contributions.
 You can find them in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## Repositories with Open, Easy, Help Wanted, Issue Filters
+## Repositories with Open, Easy, Help Wanted

 * [Python SDK](https://github.com/sendgrid/sendgrid-python/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3A%22difficulty%3A+easy%22+label%3A%22status%3A+help+wanted%22)
 * [PHP SDK](https://github.com/sendgrid/sendgrid-php/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3A%22difficulty%3A+easy%22+label%3A%22status%3A+help+wanted%22)